Winslow Wilson: Career

-Wilson was active in the New York, NY, Lime Rock, CT, Newport, RI, Gloucester, MA, and Rockport, MA art scenes between the 1930s – 1972.
+Wilson was active in the New York, NY, Lime Rock, CT, Newport, RI, Gloucester, MA, and Rockport, MA art scenes between the 1930s and 1972.
 Wilson painted post-modern artwork utilizing the name Pico Miran in his Gloucester, Massachusetts studio, taught portraiture at the Rockport Art Association in Rockport, Massachusetts under the name Winslow Wilson, and painted seascapes as Winslow Wilson in his Rockport, Massachusetts studio.

 Wilson was strongly influenced by his time at Harvard and World War I. In addition to a tragic event in Boston which resulted in the death of one of Wilson's friends in 1912, there is evidence that Wilson encountered trauma during World War I. According to family sources, Wilson was an Army Air Force gunner who parachuted from his plane during the War and was stranded hanging in a tree for several days before being rescued.
 Art became a vehicle through which Wilson found solace.
 His Post-Modern artwork is replete with images of industrial and nuclear effects upon the common man, and those who knew him confirm that he was consumed with the concept of a nuclear holocaust.
 Growing up in rural Texas, to a life in Boston and New York, friendships with intellectuals, Wilson's writings reveal a man who held his craft and opinions in high regard.
 Understanding that Wilson eschewed family relationships while fully immersing himself as a bit of an artistic recluse, provides an insight into the life of this artist.

 Wilson painted seascapes in his Rockport, Massachusetts studio.
 His seascapes were exhibited at Vose Gallery in Boston.
 In a letter dated January 24, 1991, Robert C. Vose Jr., of Vose Gallery, confirmed that the gallery “did give {Wilson} an exhibition in our galleries in Boston” and stated “We thought of {the paintings} of excellent quality, and much in the spirit of Frederick Waugh”.
 Eleanor Roosevelt chaired a one-man art show held in New York City entitled "Paintings of the Sea".
 On June 4, 1951, the First Lady, Eleanor Roosevelt “blogged” in her My Day report, that she had visited this exhibit, and she reported:

 “In certain ones the light made one think of tropical climates; in others the shores of Maine seemed to stand out.
 More often the sky and the sea were stormy, but the light was nearly always breaking through.
 Let us hope that out of this turbulent period in history the light will break through for all human beings”.